manyamvamsi2/Digital-Forensic-Tools_overview/Digital Forensic Lab Exercises/Ex.No.10 Ghidra.md

 ## Aim
 Perform a defensive static analysis of a suspicious Windows executable using Ghidra to identify likely functionality, extract Indicators of Compromise (IOCs), and document findings — without executing the sample.

-## Safety Precautions
-- Do **not** run the sample on your host machine.
-- Use an air-gapped VM or sandbox.
-Take a snapshot before any work.
-- If you must perform dynamic analysis, do so in a fully instrumented isolated environment.

 ## Procedure

  ## 1. **Workspace setup**